pascalvanderheiden/azd-ais-async/README.md

 ### Architecture in detail

-This repository illustrates how to setup the Azure Integration Services Landing Zone accelerator with Azure Developer CLI.
+This repository illustrates how to deploy an Asynchronous Pattern to a predefined Azure Integration Services Landing Zone accelerator, with Azure Developer CLI.
 The accelerator includes best practices for security, network isolation, monitoring, and more.

 We've used the Azure Developer CLI Bicep Starter template to create this repository.
 With `azd` you can create a new repository with a fully functional CI/CD pipeline in minutes.
 You can find more information about `azd` [here](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).